-The number of opioid overdose deaths far exceeds hoped for.
+The number of deaths from opioid overdoses far exceeds hoped-for percentages.
 It is therefore necessary to intervene, trying to drastically change the situation.

-A group of scientists from the University of Washington recently developed a automatic injector, able to administer a dose of naloxone to those at risk of overdose.
+A group of scientists from the University of Washington recently developed a automatic injector, capable of administering a dose of naloxone to those at risk of overdose.

 The device, currently being tested, could save an impressive number of lives, restoring peace of mind in many families.

-"This wearable auto-injector may have the potential to reduce opioid overdose deaths," says Prof. Shyam Gollakota, co-author of an article on research.
-"We hope it will have a tangible impact on a great source of suffering in this country."
+“This wearable autoinjector may have the potential to reduce deaths due to opioid overdose,” says Prof. Shyam Gollakota, co-author of an article on research.
+“We hope it can have a tangible impact on a great source of suffering in this country.”

 Justin Chan, the PhD student who led the research on the development of the new one prototype, he relied on the power of Naloxone.

-This substance is believed to be incredibly effective against opiate overdose, so much so that it is used by all paramedics.
-The action of Naloxone the more positive the more timely the injection is.
-Action must be taken immediately, as soon as the first respiratory disorders occur.
+This substance is considered incredibly effective against opioid overdose, so much so that it is used by all paramedics.
+The action of Naloxone it is all the more positive the more timely the injection is.
+We need to intervene immediately, as soon as the first respiratory problems occur.

-And this is exactly what the new device designed by the University is for.
-Alone, it deals with revealing the effects of overdose from opiates and immediately give a naloxone injection.
+And this is precisely what the new device designed by the University is for.
+Alone, it deals with revealing the effects of overdose from opioids and immediately give an injection of naloxone.

-The current prototype uses a retractable needle to deliver a subcutaneous injection of naloxone using an integrated reservoir.
-The needle activates when the device reveals signs of respiratory failure, as a preventative from opioid overdose.
+The current prototype uses a retractable needle to deliver a subcutaneous injection of naloxone, using an integrated reservoir.
+The needle is activated when the device detects signs of respiratory failure, as prevention from opioid overdose.

 The results recorded by the wearable device they can be transmitted via Bluetooth to a smartphone nearby, so as to be able to alert the person himself or an external assistant.